jormarma/foundry-fund-me/README.md

     - [Cast](#cast)
     - [Help](#help)

-## Create the project
+Create the project

 ```sh
 forge init fund-me
 ```

-## Add the contracts
+## 01 Add the contracts

 1. Remove all the *.sol files under `script/`, `src/` and `test/`.
 2. Copy the following files to the `src/` folder:
    - [FundMe.sol](https://github.com/Cyfrin/remix-fund-me-cu/blob/main/FundMe.sol)
    - [PriceConverter.sol](https://github.com/Cyfrin/remix-fund-me-cu/blob/main/PriceConverter.sol)
 3. Check that it does not compile:
-   1. `forge build` errors because there are libs not present in the project.
+   - `forge build` errors because there are libs not present in the project.

+## 02 Install Chainlink dependencies

+1. Import the necessary library directly from github:
+   - `forge install smartcontractkit/chainlink-brownie-contracts`.
+No need for `--no-commit` flag, as it seems to be active by default, and now the flag that is available is the `--commit` for just the contrary.
+2. Tell foundry that `@chainlink/` need to point to `lib/chainlink-brownie-contracts/`, ([chainlink-brownie-contracts](https://github.com/smartcontractkit/chainlink-brownie-contracts))

+> NOTE: now `forge build` succeeds with 1 warning and 2 notes.

+## 03 Rename errors

+It is a best practice to name your errors with the name of the contract and two underscores.

+Example:

+- Contract name: `FundMe`
+- Error name: `NotOwner`
+- New error name: `FundMe__NotOwner`

 ## Appendix: Foundry